 • Submit Background Check fee

-• Complete physical fitness assessment
+• Complete physical fitness assessment prior to the start of the academy

 • If employed, the employing agency must provide a copy of completed form DJ‐LE‐303, Verification of Employment Standards and Application for Certification, to enroll an officer in preparatory training.
 This form documents that the student has met all of the required employment standards.